julelang/manual/src/std/io.md

 ```
 Implements the basic WriteByte method\.

-It should write byte and return without throwing exceptional if success\.
-If write failed, should throw exceptional\.
+It should write byte and return without throwing error if success\.
+If write failed, should throw error\.

-Exceptionals are not standardized\.
+Errors are not standardized\.
 Should be documented by implementations\.

 ## RuneReader
 ```jule